ajayogirala/Salesforce-Developer-Bridge/Sprint-05/Apex/README.md

 # Apex Classes

+## Overview

+This folder contains the Apex class developed during Sprint 05.

-## ApplicationService.cls
+### ApplicationService.cls

-This class implements the core business logic for the Placement Management System.
+Implements the complete business logic for the Placement Management System.

 ### Methods